 -

-Prophet Adam was the first human and prophet.
+Prophet Adam [AS] was the first human and prophet.
 His lineage continued through his son Sheeth, who isn’t always listed but is considered a prophet.

 -